-Making a Complaint; Enforcement
+Making a Report or Complaint

-Students are encouraged to report claims or incidents of bullying, intimidation, harassment, sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator (building principal), dean of students (Title IX coordinator and complaint manager), or the assistant principal (complaint manager).
-A student may choose to report to a person of the student's same sex.
+Students are encouraged to promptly report claims or incidences of bullying, intimidation, harassment, sexual harassment, or any other prohibited conduct to the Nondiscrimination Coordinator, Title IX Coordinator Building Principal, Assistant Building Principal, Dean of Students, Complaint Manager, or any employee with whom the student is comfortable speaking.
 Complaints will be kept confidential to the extent possible given the need to investigate.
 Students who make good faith complaints will not be disciplined.